List of Fullmetal Alchemist characters: Sheska

+In the first anime, after Hughes' death, Sheska is dismayed to learn that Mustang suspended the investigation of it and increasingly starts to resent him.
+She later gives him all the materials that Hughes had been investigating while personally conducting her own investigation into Hughes' death.
+She soon meets and befriends the Elric brothers' friend Winry Rockbell, and helps her discover the identity of Sloth, whom Sheska at first mistakes as an alien.
+Sheska and Winry are then attacked by Sloth but saved by Lieutenant Maria Ross and Sergeant Denny Brosh.
+The two then flee to Resembool where Sheska remains in hiding until it is safe to return to the military.
+Upon telling the Elrics the truth about Hughes' death and Mustang's true kinder nature for peace in the government, it is at this moment where Sheska and Winry eventually gained respect and admiration for Mustang.
+Once Sheska returns to the military, she later learns from Winry that Al was restored to normal but Ed taken to the parallel universe as a consequence for reviving him.
+In the movie, Conqueror of Shamballa, Sheska, Winry and Al reunite with Ed, but the girls are sad to watch the boys leave for good in the end.
+Naomi Wakabayashi voices her in the first anime, and Gwendolyn Lau in the English dub.
+Her voice in the second series is provided by Chika Fujimura.

 Yoki

 Yoki (ヨキ), when first introduced, is a corrupt member of the military who imposes heavy taxes on the town of Youswell, bankrupting its citizens.
 He is assisted by two men, who would attack anyone who insults or threatens him if ordered.
 When the Elric brothers arrive in town, they trick Yoki into giving up ownership of the town and promptly report his actions to the military.
 He is stripped of his rank and lives as a homeless person unsuccessfully finding work on the outskirts of Central where he ends up working for Scar out of initial fear for his life.
 Though he tries to convince those they encounter that Scar is his servant, Yoki does as Scar commands and calls him "master".
 Since he has started following Scar around the country, Yoki has assumed a role as comic relief, often having pain inflicted upon him when he tries to seem superior to others.
 In the first anime, Yoki alerts the military to Scar's location to regain his position and is covertly killed by Lust in the subsequent raid.
 Kazuki Yao voices him in Japanese, and Barry Yandell in English.